 - Animal products – I went Vegetarian (partly vegan) 2 years ago, so I stopped buying animal products.

 - Cookbooks – I used to have a rather large collection of cookbooks a couple of years ago, but now I use YouTube.
-I have a few favourite channels (Pick Up Limes, Avant Garde Vegan & Rachel Ama) I really enjoy, so I watch them while cooking or meal-planning.
+I have a few favourite channels (Pick Up Limes, Avant Garde Vegan & Rachel Ama) I really enjoy, so I watch them while I meal plan, meal prep and batch cook.

 - Plastic food containers – I invested in Amazon Basics Glass Locking Food Storage Containers and never looked back

-I am always auditing my household items and searching for ways to reuse or repurpose them.
-Also, I can confirm and say that I don’t miss any of the products or items from this list.
-Having essential items and focusing on spending less, wasting less and having less has left me with lots of joy and gratitude.
+I always audit my household items and search for ways to reuse or repurpose them, and I can confirm that I don’t miss any of the products or items from this list.
+Having essential items and focusing on less spending, wasting less and having less has left me with a lot of joy and gratitude.

 “Minimalism is the intentional promotion of the things we most value and the removal of anything that distracts us from it.”